-I didn’t want to spoil the ambience by taking lots of photos of the decor – I knew there would plenty on line for you to see.
+I didn’t want to spoil the ambiance by taking lots of photos of the decor – I knew there would plenty online for you to see.
 But I did want to at least document the food experience for you.
 The lighting in the Dining Room was very dim, and I still didn’t know my new camera very well.
-The photos I got of the food are a bit rubbish, lighting is all over the place, I missed the focused, but it’s all I have!
+The photos I got of the food are a bit rubbish, lighting is all over the place, I missed the focus, but it’s all I have!
 I hope you’ll forgive the quality!

 When we arrived, we were greeted warmly.
 Everything felt so fancy, and as far from Disney as you can get, at Disney World!
-We were shown to our table and I clocked the seat with arms (fat people problems), and must have looked pained.
+We were shown to our table and I clocked the seat with arms (fat people problems) and must have looked pained.
 Without hesitation, the seat was switched for me to one without arms – that to me is fabulous service.
-There was also a little stool for our thing – like handbag, purse, etc. i told you – fancy!
+There was also a little stool for our thing – like a handbag, purse, etc. I told you – fancy!

 Here is the write up about the Dining Room from the restaurant’s website: